LFY/bpm/README.md

 0. Install the above dependencies.

+1. Clone the repository to <path> of your choice.
+Add <path>/scheme to your IKARUS_LIBRARY_PATH  or VICARE_LIBRARY_PATH environment variable, depending on your usage of Ikarus or Vicare, respectively.

-1. Go to pyxml2prog directory.
+2. Go to <path>/pyxml2prog directory.
 Issue

         sh install.sh